 Make them a voucher

 Keep things cheap with a DIY voucher for your weekend away.
 You could even make a voucher booklet for different parts of your trip such as a romantic meal, a luxury hotel, a spa treatment and breakfast in bed.
+You can download gift vouchers here for a professional template.

 Write a poem